NovoNordisk-OpenSource/critical-path/README.md

 # Usage
 ## Examples
-See the `CriticalPath.Console` and the `NovoNordisk.CriticalPath.Tests` projects for working examples.
+See the `NovoNordisk.CriticalPath.Console` and the `NovoNordisk.CriticalPath.Tests` projects for working examples.

 In general, create a `HashSet` of activities and use it as an argument to the `Execute(...)` function in the `CriticalPathMethod`.